Debola12345/Hospital_Admission_Dashboard/README.md

 ## Project Overview

-This project focuses on analyzing the sales and profit data of Tableau's Superstore dataset, which contains information about a fictional retail company.
-The goal is to identify trends in sales and profitability across various product sub-categories providing insights into the store's performance and potential areas for improvement.
+This project provides an in-depth analysis of hospital admissions, patient demographics, and healthcare trends.
+The objective is to gain insights into patient profiles, admission patterns, and outcomes to support strategic decision-making in hospital management.
+By exploring demographics, admission sources, diagnoses, and insurance coverage, we aim to identify factors influencing hospital length of stay and patient admissions.

 ---

 ## Objective(s)

 The key objectives of this analysis are:
-- To identify the yearly top-performing product categories and subcategories in terms of sales and profit.
+- To understand the demographics of admitted patients, particularly focusing on age, ethnicity, and admission patterns.
-- To analyze profit margins across different subcategories.
+- To analyze hospital admissions by various attributes, including time, source, and type of admission.
-- To provide actionable insights for improving the store’s overall profitability.
+- To explore relationships between patient demographics, diagnosis types, and hospital length of stay.
 ---

 ## Dataset(s)

-The **Tableau Superstore** dataset includes a variety of fields related to sales, customer information, and product performance:
+The **Hospital Admissions** dataset is a comprehensive hospital admissions dataset related to admission information, patients demographics and outcomes:

 - **Source**: Public dataset provided by Tableau.
-- **Size**: ~10,000 transactions across different product categories, customer segments, and regions.
+- **Size**: 5,700 total admissions across different admittime and discharge time.
-- **Features**: Order ID, product name, category, sub-category, sales, profit, discount, shipping cost, customer name, region, and order date.
+- **Features**: Age, ethnicity, insurance, admittime, dischtime, diagnosis, ED, admission type, discharge location...

 The dataset was pre-cleaned and prepared in SQL, with minor data processing done in tableau for further analysis.